Sedgez/Linguahe/README.md

 # Linguahe: Cultural Communication Analyzer

-**Linguahe** is a research-driven web application designed to identify cultural miscommunication in different Tagalog dialects.
+**Linguahe** is a research-driven web application designed to identify miscommunication in different Tagalog dialects.
 By utilizing AI-powered speech-to-text, semantic analysis, Artificial Neural Networks and Rule-Based Alogorithm**.

 ---